 The number of people injured due to medical mistakes in hospitals is frightening.
 Reports show that between 210,000 and 440,000 people die in hospitals each and every year due to mistakes that could have been prevented.
-Most of these mistakes, which destroy families both financially and emotionally, are not the basis of medical malpractice suit; but some of them are.
+Most of these mistakes, which destroy families both financially and emotionally, are not the basis of medical malpractice suits; but some of them are.
 In these cases, you might wonder whether you can sue not only the medical team that caused your harm, but the hospital where you were injured.
-The answer to this question depends on whether your Philadelphia medical malpractice lawyer can prove corporate negligence on your behalf.
+The answer to this question depends on whether your medical malpractice attorney can prove corporate negligence on your behalf.
 At Lowenthal & Abrams, Injury Attorneys, our experienced team of attorneys has obtained substantial verdicts for our clients who have been injured in hospitals.
-Contact us to find out how we can help you.
+Contact us to find out how we can help you with suing a medical facility in Philadelphia if you have suffered losses as a result of negligence.

 What is Corporate Negligence?

 When a hospital is negligent, it is important to hold it responsible.
-When we sue hospitals, it is to:
+When we sue hospitals in Philadelphia, it is to:

 - Hold negligent workers responsible for their actions